fhex01/fhex01.github.io/_posts/2025-07-03-targeted-timeroasting.md

 Do you know **NTP**, or its Microsoft Windows variant, **MS-SNTP**?
 Well, I racked my brain trying to figure out what it was, and I found it really interesting.
 In this article, we will focus exclusively on the **MS-SNTP** protocol.
 We will explore how this protocol could potentially be exploited to steal authentication or identification credentials.

 First, we will examine how the **MS-SNTP** protocol works and how it is used within **Active Directory** infrastructures.
 We will also highlight its importance in such environments.
 Next, we will explore how the **MS-SNTP** protocol can be abused by proposing a variation of an existing attack.
-We will develop a proof-of-concept exploit (`PoC`) and then suggest possible **remediations** to protect against this attack.
+We will develop a proof-of-concept exploit (`PoC`) during this article for example.

 ## What is the MS-SNTP protocol, and how does it work?